FZJ-INM1-BDA/siibra-python/README.md

 ## Installation

-The library is not yet available over a global repository.
+The library is available on pypi.
-Installing for local usage: `pip install -e .`
+To install the latest version, simply run `pip install brainscapes`.

 ## Authentication